awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 1. Under **Phone numbers**, choose **Request phone number**\.

 1. On the **Define your phone numbers** page, for **Country**, choose the country where your recipients are located\.
 You can choose only one country at a time, but you can add more countries later if necessary\.
+**Tip**
+Not having a phone number from a country where your recipients are located can cause deliverability issues as such deliveries are on best effort basis\.

 1. Specify the use case for the phone number\.
 You can choose one of the following options:
    + **Promotional** – Choose this option for sending marketing messages or messages promoting your business or service\.